 Deer Management Plan

-One of the goals of Mentor’s Deer Management Plan is to reduce the number of deer/vehicle accidents.
+One of the goals of Mentor’s ongoing Deer Management Plan has been to reduce the number of deer/vehicle accidents.
 With grant funds received from the Ohio Department of Transportation, the city agreed to test Deer Deter units.
 The devices have been known to reduce accidents in other states by as much as 70-90%.
 Mentor is the first city in Ohio to use the system.